MESSAGEix requires GAMS.

 on Windows, in the GAMS installer…

-on other platforms (macOS or Linux), add the following line to a file such as
+on macOS or Linux, add the following line to your

 After installing GAMS, we recommend that new users install Anaconda, and then use it to install MESSAGEix.
 Advanced users may choose to install MESSAGEix from source code (next section).

 Open a command prompt.
-Windows users should use the “Anaconda Prompt” to avoid issues with permissions and environment variables when installing and using MESSAGEix.
+We recommend Windows users use the “Anaconda Prompt” to avoid permissions issues when installing and using MESSAGEix.
 This program is available in the Windows Start menu after installing Anaconda.

 Install ixmp from source.